matatk/agrip/audioquake/manuals/user-manual-part04.md

 Another advantage to dedicated servers (which is most likely welcomed by anyone setting one up) is that they don't require terribly fancy computers to run on.
 This is partly because they don't need to perform any rendering of audio/video data, which can take quite a lot of computing power.

 ### Public vs. Private and Stats Logging

-This topic and many others is dealt with on the [Stats and Servers site](http://stats.agrip.org.uk/) (in the FAQ section) – be sure to check it out for the latest information.
+This topic and many others is dealt with on the [Stats and Servers site](http://stats.agrip.org.uk/) (in the FAQ section)&mdash;be sure to check it out for the latest information.

 ### Interacting with the Server Directly

 You can do all sorts of things with the server by interacting with its console when you start it.
 Tasks such as setting the gametype and map, getting status and kicking players (as well as chatting to the players from outside) can be done via the server's console directly.
 However, this is not always practical (you may be in the game yourself when you want to change the map, for example).
 In this case, you can use the "remote console" admin feature.
-It is beyond the scope of this manual to explain, but you can find out a lot about it and many other features by using the approach detailed in [Appendix B, *Finding out More – The Web is Your Friend\!*](#ref-weblinks "Appendix B. Finding out More – The Web is Your Friend!").
+It is beyond the scope of this manual to explain, but you can find out a lot about it and many other features by using the approach detailed in [Appendix B, *Finding out More&mdash;The Web is Your Friend\!*](#ref-weblinks "Appendix B. Finding out More&mdash;The Web is Your Friend!").

 It is recommended that you run a dedicated server on Linux, using the [screen](http://www.gnu.org/software/screen/) program.
 This allows you to safely detatch from the machine without stopping the server.
 Furthermore, it is recommended that you copy the standard output of the server to a log file (this will help us fix bugs, should they arise).